At a glance

 Chronic constipation can lead to a condition known as megacolon, in which the colon becomes abnormally dilated and enlarged and loses its ability to contract.
 This may ultimately lead to obstipation, which is a complete blockage.

 - Dehydration: One of the most common causes of constipation in cats is due to dehydration.
 Water is reabsorbed from the colon and if the cat is dehydrated, the body will try to conserve water by removing additional water from the stool.
+Dehydration can develop due to inadequate water intake or increased water loss.

 - Reluctance to defecate: Dirty litter trays, not wanting to share a litter tray, incorrect placement of a litter tray or go outside (if it’s raining or cold).